matloff/toweranNA/README.md

 Most of the MV literature, both in the statistics and machine learning realms, concerns estimation of some relationship,  say estimation of regression coefficients and the like.
-By constrast, our emphasis here is on **prediction**, especially relevant in our AI era.
+By constrast, our emphasis here is on **PREDICTION**, especially relevant in our AI era.
 The main contribution of this package is a novel technique that we call the Tower Method, which is **directly aimed at prediction**.
 It is nonimputational.
+(For some other nonimputational methods, though not motivated by prediction, see for instance (Soysal, 2018) and (Gu, 2015).)

 To make things concrete, say we are regressing Y on a vector X of p predictors.
 We have data on X in a matrix A of n rows, thus of